2022 Arizona State Shipping Laws, Regulations, Rules and Limitations for Oversize and Overweight Trucking on State Highways and Roads

-Please share your expertise of Arizona state DOT trucking regulations with other visitors below.
+Please share your expertise on Arizona state DOT trucking regulations with other visitors below.

 As per the state of Arizona please read the following:

-These rules detail the eligibility, application and use requirements for a variety of permits the Department currently issues to commercial motor carriers for transporting vehicles or vehicle and load combinations exceeding the maximum size or weight limitations provided by statute.
+These rules detail the eligibility, application, and use requirements for various permits the Department currently issues to commercial motor carriers for transporting vehicles or vehicles and load combinations exceeding the maximum size or weight limitations provided by statute.

-Each special permit provided by the Department under these rules is specifically authorized by statute.
-The oversize and overweight special permits issued under these rules are that each permittee issued a particular class of permit is subject to the same activities, practices, requirements and restrictions applicable to that permit type.
-The statutes additionally provide authority for issuance, conditions, restrictions, approvals and fees.”
+Each special permit provided by the Department under these rules is authorized explicitly by statute.
+The oversize and overweight special permits issued under these rules are that each permittee issued a particular class of permit is subject to the same activities, practices, requirements, and restrictions applicable to that permit type.
+The statutes additionally provide authority for issuance, conditions, restrictions, approvals, and fees.”

-Locate oversize, heavy-haul trucking companies and pilot cars:
+Locate oversize, heavy-haul trucking companies and pilot cars in Arizona

-Arizona maximum load limits until a trucking permit is required:
+Arizona maximum load limits until trucking permits are required:

-Overhang: 3 feet in the front and 6 feet off of the rear of trailer maximum (make sure your route is approved for overhang as there are location variations).
+- Overhang: 3 feet in the front and 6 feet off of the rear of the trailer maximum (make sure your route is approved for overhang as there are location variations).

 These maximum dimensions/weights are considered routine oversize or heavy-haul trucking permits in Arizona:

-Weight: 250,000 pounds maximum (Class C if over or see superloads).
-Single axle is 28,000 pounds maximum.
-All tandem, tridum, trunnion and quadem axle configurations depend on axle spacings and tire sizes.
+- Weight: 250,000 pounds maximum (Class C if over or see superloads).
+The single axle is 28,000 pounds maximum.
+All tandem, tridem, trunnion, and quadem axle configurations depend on axle spacings and tire sizes.
 Gross weight maximums: 5 axles is 104,000 pounds, 6 axles is 108,000 pounds, 7 axles is 117,000 pounds.
 The permissible maximum weights depend on the number of tires combined with the overall distance between each of the axles.
 Spacings on axles are a little bit tricky in this state.
-The Arizona DOT permits office will consider a number or factors but it’s primarily about the bridges which could require a route survey if extreme weights are involved.
+The Arizona DOT permits office will consider a number of factors but it’s primarily about the bridges which could require a route survey if extreme weights are involved.
 If weights are excessive and trailer capabilities are even close to short of maxing out, forget it!
-Pavement, structural and stress testing results will govern your overall permissible capabilities.
+Pavement, structural, and stress testing results will govern your overall permissible capabilities.

 Arizona state DOT will classify your shipment as a super load if you are in excess of any of the following:

 If a shipment exceeds any of the following it is classified as a superload and will require a class C permit.
 Class C permits are “super load permits”.
-If any shipment is in excess of 120 feet in length or 14 feet in width or 16 feet in height or 250,000 pounds in weight it is classified as a super load.
+If any shipment is in excess of:

 Applications for class C permits should ideally be submitted via the ADOT ePRO System.
-They do have other options but we strongly suggest you use the method they prefer.
-While it’s not a 100% guarantee you can usually get a Class C permit in 48 hours (excluding evenings, weekends and state holidays).
-Once it is approved you will see pending/approved/refused when you log in.
-The fee is $30 for class C shipments that are no greater than 18 feet in height and/or width and 80,000 pounds.
+They have other options, but we strongly suggest you use the method they prefer.
+While it’s not a 100% guarantee, you can usually get a Class C permit in 48 hours (excluding evenings, weekends, and state holidays).
+Once approved, you will see pending/approved/refused when you log in.
+The fee is $30 for class C shipments no greater than 18 feet in height and/or width and 80,000 pounds.
 Shipments that are over 80,000 pounds are $90.
-Shipments that are over 18 feet in height and width, but not over 80,000 pounds, are $40.
-For shipments that are greater than 18 feet in height and width and/or 80,000 pounds are $100.
-Typical class C permits are only valid for 4 working days unless otherwise specified.
-In order to obtain a class C permit extension beyond the 4 day working allowance you must either have inclement weather issues or equipment breakdown issues.
+Shipments over 18 feet in height and width but not over 80,000 pounds are $40.
+For shipments greater than 18 feet in height and width and/or 80,000 pounds is $100.
+Typical class C permits are only valid for 4 days unless otherwise specified.
+To obtain a class C permit extension beyond the 4-day working allowance, you must either have inclement weather or equipment breakdown issues.